-This new 10k swim on October 7th takes swimmers from the beach to the mountains, on the edge of Snowdonia in North Wales.
-We’re looking forward to weather, wide open spaces, a wild landscape and a tidal push that is into bore category.
-We’re also looking forward to celebrating the change of the seasons in warm water: bring on the firepits, blackberries, pumpkins, gorse and empty beaches.
+This unique event brings swimmers and runners from all over the country to the edge of the Snowdonia National Park in North Wales – Expect wild weather, wide open spaces, a stunning landscape and a tidal push that is into bore category.
+This Autumnal celebration embraces the change of the seasons: bring on the firepits, blackberries, pumpkins, gorse and empty beaches.
+Skin swimmers welcome.

 Set in a North Wales on the edge of Snowdonia, this swim is the most beautiful we have ever found.
 It starts on the sandy beach of Barmouth, and takes swimmers underneath Barmouth Bridge, a mile and an iconic half wide railway bridge.
 The first part of the swim is up the wide and sandy estuary (hopefully with the wind behind us) with mountains on either side, and then it’s through ‘the narrows’ and into a more sheltered part of the estuary.

 The whole swim takes place on a fast, incoming Spring tide that works like a bore to assist your swim.
 Past the narrows the water speeds up further, and the landscape becomes pastoral, the banks closer to you.

 The swim ends at Penmaenpool, where we will get changed, gather for hot food and to warm up on fire pits, and celebrate.

 The 11K run takes place at the same time as the swim, so at some point in the course you will see swimmers in the estuary beside you.
 The route will take you from Barmouth Beach, over the iconic Barmouth bridge then flanks the estuary all the way to Penmaenpool.
 Perfect for supporters who might not be water lovers but would like to get in on the action.